New Enduring Hearts and Additional Ventures Grant Announcement

 Enduring Hearts in partnership with Additional Ventures is announcing new funding to stimulate innovative research focusing on identifying, reducing and eliminating pre and post-transplant risk factors that affect outcomes of children born with complex congenital heart disease including single ventricle heart defects.

-For questions or to submit your proposal, please contact email@example.com.
+For questions or to learn more about this grant, please contact email@example.com.

 Now announcing Enduring Hearts & American Heart association collaborative sciences award

 This new $3 Million research initiative will focus on improving outcomes for children undergoing heart transplants.